RajLabMSSM/isoseq-pipeline/README.md

 3. Pool QC metrics together with multiQC

-Future:
+Transcript assembly/collapse

-* Collapse reads with TAMA / SQUANTI2 / CupCake
+* Collapse reads with TAMA and CupCake

+* Assemble reads with Stringtie2 and Scallop-LR

+* Inspect each run with SQANTI2

 * Infer transcript function with IsoAnnot - unreleased yet